CSCfi/csc-user-guide/docs/support/tutorials/gis/eo_guide.md

     * Command Line Interface (CLI)
     * Scripting
 * Technical aspects:
-    * Reproducibility: Doe the tool provide the possibility to record work steps?
+    * Reproducibility: Does the tool provide the possibility to record work steps?
     * Supported operating systems: Can the tool be installed to the operating system available to you?
     * Automation possibility: Can the tool execution be automatized for big data processing, if needed?
     * Combination possibility: Can you combine the tool with other tools?